ryecarrigan/terraform-demo/README.md

 The Terraform build should take 10-15 minutes (the multi-AZ RDS instance being the most time-consuming), and when the process is complete the DNS name of the frontend load balancer will be included in the output.

-After the Terraform build, allow a few more minutes for the ECS services to start their tasks and register with load balancing target groups.
-(During this time, accessing the public DNS will return a 503.)